NEWS & ARCHIVES:

 I am a member of the Earthquake Safety Implementation Committee, I believe the sole representative for small business, which met on August 17, 2016.
 Primarily the meeting was about the mandatory implementation of Seismic Retrofitting of two stories and more and three units and more soft story buildings.
 Under the current ordinance soft story buildings of three stories or more and five units or more are required to be retrofitted.
 The intention is to begin the implementation in 2020 and end in 2025.

 I believe there are hundreds of buildings that are two story with a storefront on the ground floor and three or more units on the second and third floors.
 The retrofitting will most likely trigger full ADA compliance and regardless of the need of vacating of the commercial bushiness on the ground floor but then with ADA compliance there will be a reduction on area, making it financially not viable for businesses to return.
 No doubt landlords will be seeking rent increases and currently there is no City funding to compensate the commercial tenants.

 I am of the opinion that only in poor soils conditions should the retrofitting be mandatory whereas it should be voluntary in stable soil conditions.
 Consider this, businesses in the majority of our commercial corridors, such as Noe Valley, Castro, Glen Park, West Portal, Geary, Sacramento Street, Fillmore, Taraval, Clement etc. will be affected and our commercial corridors will be devastated.
 I would appreciate your feedback.

-Henry Karnilowicz, President
+Henry Karnilowicz, President of SomBA

 SomBa would like to commend and thank Chevron for giving back to the community on Saturday morning, April 18th.